Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script to display the contents of a file
 A script that displays the content of two files
 A script that displays the last ten lines of a file
+A script that displays the first ten lines of a file